Best Amazon Prime Day micro SD card deals 2022

-Best Amazon Prime Day micro SD card deals 2022Here are today's best Prime Day offers for SD cards.
+Best Amazon Prime Day micro SD card deals 2022Here are day two's best SD card Prime Day offers.

 If you're a Nintendo Switch or Steam Deck owner, getting a micro SD card is a necessity so you can take as many games with you as possible.
 The Switch Lite and standard Switch come with 32GB of internal storage, and the Switch OLED comes with 64GB.
 Regardless of which one you own or are planning to buy, a memory card is going to be essential.